-SPMDs performed as expected in terms of providing superior performance over grab samples in reducing the influence of blank contamination.
+SPMDs performed as expected in terms of being less affected by blank contamination than grabs due to having a smaller proportion of the sample analytical result in the blanks providing superior performance over grab samples in reducing the influence of blank contamination.
 That said, SPMDs pose other challenges (e.g., uncertain conversion to total PCB, recovery of performance reference compounds) relative to grab samples.
-The benefit of SPMDs will increase in the future when PCB concentrations decrease to the level where blank contamination from grab sampling becomes are larger percentage of the ambient concentration, In the immediate term, however, consideration should be given to continued use of grab sampling to support near-term implementation of the trend assessment.
+The benefit of SPMDs will may increase in the future when PCB concentrations decrease to the level where blank contamination from grab sampling becomes are a larger percentage of the ambient concentration.
+In the immediate term, however, consideration should be given to continued use of grab sampling to support near-term implementation of the trend assessment.